 To understand what researchers have found, you must first understand the impact that both Rheumatoid Arthritis and chronic lung diseases such as COPD have on the body.

 What is Rheumatoid Arthritis?

-Facts about Rheumatoid Arthritis
+Some facts about Rheumatoid Arthritis include:

 - The risk of a heart attack increases 60 percent one year after being diagnosed with rheumatoid arthritis.

 - Rheumatoid Arthritis can impact the lungs and cause the development of inflammation within the lung walls.

 So, Rheumatoid Arthritis and chronic lung disease are connected